mgkuhn/ugid-scan/README.txt

 ugid-scan/filter is a simple search engine for locating files in NFS exports of the departmental filer "elmer" that have certain undesired uid or gid values.
-It is an aide to help with renumbering historic or accidental uid/gid assignments, towards implementing the number allocation scheme described at
+It is an aide to help with renumbering historic or accidental uid/gid assignments, towards implementing the number-allocation scheme described at

   https://wiki.cam.ac.uk/cl-sys-admin/UID/GID_allocation

-The tool consists of two components: ugig-scan and ugid-filter
+The tool consists of two components: ugid-scan and ugid-filter

 A) ugid-scan